How to say goodbye in chinese

 These farewell phrases can be used in different situations including saying goodbye to friends, colleagues, or even to someone you’ve just met.
 Remember to vary your phrases depending on the context and level of formality.

-See also How to write a musical
+See also How to draw queen victoria

 Formal and informal goodbyes